 Shock is an Australian outfit and the disc packaging says that the film is licensed from Universal.
 There are no subtitles, zero extras and just a handful of chapter stops for this fascinating picture, so get ready for a library visit to read about the impressive Fred Zinnemann.
 I was privileged to listen to his uncut interviews for George Stevens’ Jr., and was impressed by his clarity of thought and gentle but sharp responses to questions.
 When talking about the Director’s Guild during the blacklist period, Zinnemann comes across as a man of great integrity.

-The Day of the Jackal Region B+A Blu-ray rates:
+Region B+A Blu-ray rates:

 Sound: Very Good